sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 emerge --update --deep --with-bdeps=y --newuse @world
 ```

-Following this big emerge, run:
+Following this big emerge, you'll probably have to run (check the end of the emerge log to see if other messages exist):
 ```
 rc-update add kmod-static-nodes sysinit
 ```

 # Build your kernel